Whatiftherapy.com

 • Fear of making a mistake or being a “bad parent”

-• Decision-making OCD around feeding, sleep schedules, or routines
+• Decision-making OCD around feeding, sleep, or routines

-These themes are normal presentations of postpartum OCD—not reflections of who you are as a parent.
+These themes are common presentations of perinatal OCD and anxiety—not reflections of who you are as a parent.

-Your treatment is tailored to your real-life responsibilities, fatigue level, and daily routines.
-Sessions can include:
+Treatment is tailored to your real-life responsibilities, energy level, and daily routines.
+Sessions may include:

-• Building exposure exercises that fit into baby-care tasks
+• Exposure exercises integrated into pregnancy or baby-care tasks

 • Practicing response prevention in safe, supported ways